James Badge Dale biography

 After guest starring on a couple of television shows and appearing in two small movies, Dale was finally offered a gig in 2003 that got him noticed: the recurring role of Chase Edmunds on the popular FOX series 24 alongside Kiefer Sutherland.
 In 2006, he starred in the Oscar-winning film The Departed, with A-list actors Leonardio DiCaprio, Matt Damon, Jack Nicholson, and Mark Wahlberg.
 Dale then returned to television starring as a regular on the series The Black Donnellys (2007), The Pacific (2010), and Rubicon (2010).

 Having established himself as a talented actor, Dale was later hired to star in several big blockbusters like Shame (2011), with Michael Fassbender, and The Grey (2012), with Liam Neeson.
-He also stars in two other films being released in 2012, Flight and World War Z, and two for 2013, A Single Shot and The Lone Ranger.
+He then starred in two other films released in 2012, Flight and World War Z, and an additional two for 2013, A Single Shot and The Lone Ranger.

 James Badge Dale Filmography